MilesRoberts/best_in_placeish/README.md

 ##Description

-**Best in Place** is a jQuery based AJAX Inplace-Editor that takes profit of RESTful server-side controllers to allow users to edit stuff with no need of forms.
+**Best in Placeish** is a jQuery based AJAX Inplace-Editor that takes profit of RESTful server-side controllers to allow users to edit content without using a form.
 If the server has standard defined REST methods, particularly those to UPDATE your objects (HTTP PUT), adding the
-Javascript file to the application will make all the fields with the proper defined classes in-place editable.
+Javascript file to the application will make all the fields with the proper classes in-place editable.

 The editor works by PUTting the updated value to the server and GETting the updated record afterwards to display the updated value.